solarwinds/fluent-plugin-papertrail/README.md

 ## Development

-We use GitHub, Make and Docker.
-We have a [scratch Dockerfile](Dockerfile.scratch) where we build an image that contains all the dependencies for working with the RubyGem.
+This plugin is targeting Ruby 2.4 and Fluentd v1.0, although it should work with older versions of both.

-We have a [Makefile](Makefile) to wrap the common functions and make life easier.
+We have a [Makefile](Makefile) to wrap common functions and make life easier.

-### Install
+### Install Dependencies
-`make install`
+`make bundle`

 ### Test
 `make test`